arkency/posts/posts/2017-08-29-interview-with-sergii-makagon-about-hanami-events-domain-driven-design-remote-work-blogging-and-more.md

 I've started my pet-project with Hanami and I like it!
 I decided to look for opportunities to contribute.
 Luca Guidi (founder of Hanami), [suggested](https://discourse.hanamirb.org/t/hanami-2-0-ideas/306/9) that for Hanami 2.0 it would be good to have Pub/Sub functionality implemented with Wisper gem.

-I like event-driven system, and I've been using Wisper for a while, so I created example of possible implementation.
-Luca suggested some improvements, but in general he liked it.
-After some iterations and discussions, he created a repository and [Anton Davydov](https://twitter.com/anton_davydov) (core dev of Hanami) and I started to work on gem called Hanami::Events.
+I like event-driven systems, and I've been using Wisper for a while, so I created an example of possible implementation.
+Luca suggested some improvements, but in general, he liked it.
+After some iterations and discussions, he created a repository and [Anton Davydov](https://twitter.com/anton_davydov) (core dev of Hanami) and I started to work on a gem called `Hanami::Events`.
 I enjoy working with Anton, it's a good way to learn something new.

 I think the long term goal for this gem is to be included into Hanami framework and provide flexible a solution for event-driven systems.
 We tried to keep our focus on flexibility.
 For example, developers can extend the gem by any custom adapter, or use existing ones.
-For now we have MemorySync, MemoryAsync and Redis adapters included into the gem.
+For now, we have MemorySync, MemoryAsync and Redis adapters included into the gem.
 We have ideas to implement DB adapters and Anton wants to add Kafka adapter as well.
 This gem is still in an early stage but I think we have created a good foundation for future features.

 ### What was your most challenging or frustrating moment when working on hanami-events?